Wanderoooo/ElectionGuard/README.md

 # ElectionGuard

 ## Description
 ElectionGuard provides a tool for users to check a body of text to determine whether it is fake news.
 Statistics provided are measures of negativity, level of polarizing, bias, and criticality.
-Additionally, we check the political stance of the input text, and provide a detailed summary of political stance ofo specific points in the article.
+Additionally, we check the political stance of the input text, and provide a detailed summary of political stance of specific points in the article.

 ## Data Source
 We used the following datasets for this project: